Our History

 A History of Outreach

-• Plattsmouth Masonic Home
+• Nebraska Masonic Home

 • Omaha Home for Boys

-• Masonic Service Association Relief Projects
+• Masonic Service Association relief projects

 Community Partnerships

-Our building and our Brotherhood are open to the community.
+Our building and our brotherhood are open to the community.
 These partnerships reflect our commitment to the neighborhood we have called home since 1975.

 Community